xts2002/demo-ci/README.md

         run: mvn test # Executes the testing framework
 ```

-Every time a `push` or `pull_request` event occurs on this repository `main` branch, this configuration file configures GitHub Actions to:
+Every time a `push` or `pull_request` event occurs on the `main` branch, this configuration file defines that GitHub Actions should:

 - checkout the source code;
 - build the source;